Measuring Association Between Labels and Free-Text Rationales: Tasks, Datasets, and Models

 \section{Tasks, Datasets, and Models}

-Before we turn to our analyses we introduce datasets and models we use for our experiments.
+Before we turn to our analyses we introduce datasets and models used for our experiments.

-\paragraph{Tasks and Datasets} We explore the two available large-scale datasets containing natural language rationales, both in English: E-SNLI \cite{camburu2018snli}, an extension of SNLI \cite{bowman2015large}; and CoS-E \cite{rajani2019explain}, an extension of \cqa \cite{talmor2019commonsenseqa}.
+\paragraph{Tasks and Datasets} We explore two large-scale datasets for textual reasoning tasks that contain human-written natural language rationales: E-SNLI \cite{camburu2018snli}, an extension of SNLI \cite{bowman-etal-2015-large}; and CoS-E \cite{rajani-etal-2019-explain}, an extension of \cqa \cite{talmor-etal-2019-commonsenseqa} (both in English).
 For the former, the task is to infer whether a given hypothesis sentence entails, contradicts, or is neutral towards a premise sentence.
-For the latter, the task is to select the correct answer from 3 (v1.0) or 5 (v1.11) answer choices for a question.\footnote{We use both versions due to noise in v1.11 (see App.\ \ref{sec:appendix}).} \autoref{tab:datasets_all} contains examples.
-See data statistics in \autoref{table:stats} in Appendix \ref{sec:appendix}.\footnote{CoS-E does not contain test set rationale annotations, so we report performance values on the development set.}
+For the latter, the task is to select the correct answer from 3 (v1.0) or 5 (v1.11) answer choices for a question.
+We use both versions of CoS-E in our experiments (see Appendix \ref{sec:appendix_dataset}). \autoref{tab:datasets_all} contains examples and \autoref{table:stats} (Appendix \ref{sec:appendix_dataset}) data statistics.\footnote{CoS-E does not contain test set rationale annotations, so we report performance values on the validation set.}

 \paragraph{T5 Models} All of the models in this work are based on T5, though our methods can in principle be applied to any architecture.
-The base version of T5 is a 220M-parameter Transformer encoder-decoder \cite{vaswani2017attention}.
+The base version of T5 is a 220M-parameter transformer encoder-decoder \cite{vaswani2017attention}.
 To carry out supervised finetuning, T5 is trained by maximizing the conditional likelihood of the correct text output (from annotated data), given the text input.

-We finetune four T5 instances for each dataset:
+We finetune five T5-Base models for each dataset, supervising with ground-truth labels and rationales (further details in Appendix \ref{sec:appendix_t5_details}-\ref{sec:hparams}):